Stronger Country Communities Fund

 Do you have a project that meets the funding criteria?

-about 2 years agoCLOSED: This brainstormer has concluded.Do you have a project will help build a better Bathurst?
+over 6 years agoCLOSED: This brainstormer has concluded.Do you have a project will help build a better Bathurst?
 Does it meet the funding guidelines?
 Is the only thing stopping you from getting your project off the ground, funding?
 Let us know what it is.
 Give us a quick overview of the project, the budget and its benefits on our ideas board below.

 Council is keen to hear from a range of groups and organisations about potential projects that could be funded under the Stronger Country Communities Fund to help us develop a list of priority projects that could progress to an application stage.